Contact Us

 Please email chaplain@queensu.ca or call 613-533-2186 to book an appointment.

-In her ministry, Erin has always focused on community and connection.
-She enjoys working with people to explore how Faith and Spirituality adapt and change, and wrestling with how traditions and practices with ancient roots can hold relevancy and importance in modern times.
+Erin has always focused on community and connection.
+She enjoys working with students to explore how faith and spirituality adapt and change, and wrestling with how traditions and practices with ancient roots can hold relevancy and importance in modern times.
+In her work at Queen’s, she supports students in areas of faith and spirituality, meaning-making, the spiritual dimensions of mental health, identity, grief, relationships, family dynamics and vocation.

-Erin is an enthusiastic vegetable gardener and can’t wait to get a Kingston garden going.
+Erin is an enthusiastic vegetable gardener who keeps adding plants to the FSL spaces.
 She enjoys reading cozy mysteries and books with dragons in them.
 She is very creative and can often be found drawing, sewing, or knitting warm, woolly things for her spouse and two children.

 Erin Burns